lindattt/ainfo-project/source/git.rst

 *   **Step 3**: Create a new repository on GitHub.

-Let's use the command line interface (CLI):
+Let's use the Command Line Interface (CLI):

 .. code-block:: bash